-Welcome to the League of Women Voters of Sacramento County!
-As a nonpartisan political organization for both women and men, the League of Women Voters of Sacramento County encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
+Welcome to the League of Women Voters of Sacramento County, a nonpartisan political organization of both women and men!
+The League of Women Voters encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.

 Click Calendar of Events for upcoming events.